Home › Articles › Free Landlord Tools

 List on Apartments.com →What's free: A surprisingly effective free combo for collecting rental applications, tracking tenants, logging maintenance requests, and organizing property data — especially for landlords with 1–3 units who aren't ready for a full platform.

 The catch: No automation, no e-signatures, no rent collection.
-Once you hit 3+ units, a real tool like TurboTenant will save you significant time.
+Once you hit 3+ units, a dedicated tool like Avail or Innago will save you significant time.

-Use Google Workspace →For 95% of independent landlords, TurboTenant is the best free starting point.
-It's the only tool on this list that handles listings, screening, rent collection, leases, and maintenance tracking all in one free dashboard.
+Try TurboTenant →For most independent landlords, Avail is the best free starting point.
+Backed by Realtor.com, it handles listings, screening, rent collection, leases, and maintenance requests all in one clean dashboard — with no monthly fee.